ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Today was focused on the Black Jack capstone project.
 Falling behind due to bad habits and procrastination.

+---

+## Scope and Number Guessing Game
+### Day 12: June 12th, 2021 - Saturday

+**Today's Progress**
+- Data storage was the topic for today.
+I covered global variables, constants and scope.
+- Created number guessing game for the final project.